The Hunter (Stark novel): Synopsis

-Mal approaches Frederick Carter, The Outfit's manager for the New York area, who declines to assist Mal with his problem and orders him to take care of it himself.
+Mal approaches Frederick Carter, The Outfit's manager for the New York area, who declines to assist Mal and orders him to take care of the problem himself.
 Mal takes refuge in a penthouse suite and tells his associates to spread the word of his whereabouts, planning to lay a trap for Parker.
-However, Parker has already tracked him down, and corners him in his suite before Mal's trap is ready.
+However, Parker has already tracked down Mal and corners him in his suite before the trap is ready.
 Having Mal at his mercy, Parker is unsatisfied, finding it too easy to take his revenge.
-He decides that what he really wants back is the pattern of his old life, and for that he wants his share of the heist proceeds, that Mal stole from him.
+He decides that what he really wants back is the pattern of his old life, and for that he wants his share from the heist that Mal stole from him.
 He interrogates Mal for every detail of The Outfit's hierarchy in the city, then strangles him.

-Parker approaches Carter in his office, knocks out his bodyguard, and demands repayment of his share: $45,000.
-Carter refuses, not believing that Parker would risk The Outfit's wrath over such a trifling sum.
-After receiving a final "no" from Carter's immediate superior, Bronson, Parker shoots Carter, then informs Bronson that next he'll be targeting Justin Fairfax, the other regional manager.
+Parker approaches Carter in his office, knocks out his bodyguard and demands repayment of his share: $45,000.
+Carter refuses, not believing that Parker would risk the Outfit's wrath over such a trifling sum.
+After receiving a final "no" from Carter's immediate superior, Bronson, Parker shoots Carter, then informs Bronson that next he'll be targeting Justin Fairfax, another regional manager.

 Parker invades Fairfax's home and knocks out his bodyguards with little effort.
-To Fairfax, he delivers a different threat: that Parker has a network of freelance professional thieves all over the country, that these thieves have been "casing" The Outfit's operations for years, and are only waiting for an excuse to rob them.
+To Fairfax, he delivers a different threat: that Parker has a network of freelance professional thieves all over the country, that these thieves have been "casing" the Outfit's operations for years and are only waiting for an excuse to rob them.
 If Parker is not paid, then he will give the nod to these thieves, and The Outfit will suffer far greater losses than $45,000.
-Bronson agrees to pay Parker his money, but warns that he'll never live to enjoy it.

-Shortly before going to the money drop, Parker returns to Stegmann's taxi lot, and kills him for informing Mal.
+Bronson agrees to pay Parker his money but warns that he'll never live to enjoy it.
+Shortly before going to the money drop, Parker returns to Stegmann's taxi lot and kills him for informing Mal.

 The money drop is set at a subway station in Brooklyn.
-Parker outmaneuvers a group of Outfit thugs sent to kill him, and gets his money—only to be questioned at his hotel by police detectives, who have come to the mistaken conclusion that he's involved in drug smuggling, and are going to take him in.
-He escapes them, but loses the suitcase full of money in the process.
+Parker outmaneuvers a group of Outfit thugs sent to kill him and gets his money—only to be questioned at his hotel by police detectives, who have come to the mistaken conclusion that he's involved in drug smuggling and are going to take him in.
+Parker escapes the detectives but loses the suitcase full of money in the process.
 Undaunted, he plans and executes a robbery of an Outfit operation with some fellow heisters, telling the employees there to tell Bronson that Parker is collecting interest on the loan.

-He plans to have a change of appearance performed by a plastic surgeon and spend the next few months living well in Florida.
+Parker plans to have a change of appearance performed by a plastic surgeon and spend the next few months living well in Florida.